Merced-es/power-list1/docs/index.md

 for their homes, and I need a check list for my "To-Do's" each day project I am working on, so I complete my projects on time.

+### Summary of Current State of The App

+The app is currently in a compiling state.
+The user can navigate from the home fragment to the goal fragment and the powerlists fragment.
+The goals fragment directs the user to the goal edit fragment that is in working condition.
+The goals fragment and goal edit fragment are complete.
+Navigation to the powerlists fragment works, however, the data created in the database is not displaying.
+I was unable to figure out how to get it to display.
+The data has been added to the Listdatabase class.
+The floating action button on the powerlists fragment does work.
+An edit dialog fragment will appear, and you can type into the title and description fields, but the created list does not save or display on the recycler view.

+The Google Sign in service code has been created in the app, however a key was not generated.
+I was unable to figure out how to implement the option drop down in the top right corner of the screen to give a "Sign Out" option.
+This implementation is in an imcomplete state.

+I would like to complete the powerlist recycler view so the lists are displayed.
+The code is created, but I am missing something that displays this data.
+A few improvements I'd like to make to this app are adding an options button to the top right corner of each fragment that allows the user to "Sign Out".
+I'd like to add a time stamp to the goals and powerlists that are created so the use can see when their ideas were created.

+Some stretch goals I have are to implement items into my powerlists that allow the use to check off as they complete them.
+This will allow the user to be proactive in the app and give them a sense of accomplishment.
+I also want to link the powerlists to the goals.
+In the data I have added to the listdatabase, I have matched the titles of the goals and powerlists so they could eventually link.
+I could implement an autocomplete idea into the title field when the user creates a title in each fragment.

 ### Design documentation